dhruvpandoh/python-template-repo/README.md

 📜 **Logging**
 - **All operations are also logged into** `operations.log`

-🤝 **Contributing**
-- Fork the repo.
-- Create a new branch: `git checkout -b feature-name`
-- Commit changes: `git commit -m "Add feature"`
-- Push and create a PR.

 # License
 This project is licensed under the MIT License.
 For more details, see the `LICENSE` file.